-- the propagation of transverse waves coupled to longitudinal wavelets, managed by the Newton equation, which implies that pure transverse waves can only exist with circular polarization (which is a fundamental property of photons), - the existence of domains of expansion ($\tau_0 < \tau{0cr}$) in which there are no solutions of longitudinal waves to Newton's equation, but only quasi-static solutions which are the basis of the phenomena of gravitational interaction between topological singularities, or localized longitudinal vibration modes, which are the basis of the quantum dynamics and the spin of localized topological singularities, - the curvature of the wave rays in gradients of the volume expansion, which is also a direct consequence of Newton's equation, and which predicts the possibility of the existence of black holes which irrevocably capture transverse perturbations, - the complete Maxwell's equations for the rotation vector $\vec{\omega}$ when the volume expansion field is homogeneous, which show that the electromagnetism equation $\partial \vec{B}/\partial t = -\vec{\operatorname{rot}} \vec{E}$ is nothing other than the expression of Newton's equation of the cosmological lattice applied to this particular case, - the special relativity, with the contraction of rulers and the dilation of time for an observer moving within and with respect to the lattice, which is a direct consequence of Newton's first partial equation, - the Newtonian gravitation and the general relativity, which are direct consequences of the quasi-static solution of Newton's second partial equation,
+- the propagation of transverse waves coupled to longitudinal wavelets, managed by the Newton equation, which implies that pure transverse waves can only exist with circular polarization (which is a fundamental property of photons),

+- the existence of domains of expansion ($\tau_0 < \tau{0cr}$) in which there are no solutions of longitudinal waves to Newton's equation, but only quasi-static solutions which are the basis of the phenomena of gravitational interaction between topological singularities, or localized longitudinal vibration modes, which are the basis of the quantum dynamics and the spin of localized topological singularities,

+- the curvature of the wave rays in gradients of the volume expansion, which is also a direct consequence of Newton's equation, and which predicts the possibility of the existence of black holes which irrevocably capture transverse perturbations,

+- the complete Maxwell's equations for the rotation vector $\vec{\omega}$ when the volume expansion field is homogeneous, which show that the electromagnetism equation $\partial \vec{B} / \partial t = -\vec{\text{rot}} \vec{E}$ is nothing other than the expression of Newton's equation of the cosmological lattice applied to this particular case,

+- special relativity, with the contraction of rulers and the dilation of time for an observer moving within and with respect to the lattice, which is a direct consequence of Newton's first partial equation,

+- Newtonian gravitation and general relativity, which are direct consequences of the quasi-static solution of Newton's second partial equation, in the case where the topological singularity considered has an energy density or rotation charge density below a certain critical value,

-- the spatial curvature of space for the ${\it GO}$ observer situated outside the lattice and the space-time curvature for local observers ${\it HS}$ within the lattice itself, which implies a direct analogy between the divergence of Newton's equation and the famous ${\it Einstein}$ equation of zero divergence $\vec{\nabla} \cdot {\it T} = 0$ for the energy-momentum tensor which ensures that the laws of conservation of energy and angular momentum are respected,
+- the spatial curvature of space for the GO observer situated outside the lattice and the spacetime curvature for local observers HS within the lattice itself, which implies a direct analogy between the divergence of Newton's equation and the famous Einstein equation of zero divergence $\vec{\nabla} \cdot T = 0$ for the energy-momentum tensor which ensures that the laws of conservation of energy and angular momentum are respected,

-- the black holes, static solutions of Newton's second partial equation in the presence of macroscopic vacancies in the lattice when $\tau_0 > 1$, - the neutron or pulsar stars, static solutions of Newton's second partial equation in the presence of macroscopic interstitial clusters in the lattice, - the weak interaction force between the edge dislocation loops and the twist disclination loops, which is also a consequence of Newton's second partial equation, - the quantum physics, the wave functions, the Schrödinger wave equation, and the notion of spin, which are consequences of Newton's second partial equation in the dynamic case of gravitational perturbations associated with localized topological singularities of the cosmological lattice. - the photons, quanta of the transverse solution of circular polarization of the Newton equation, - the pure and hard quantum concepts, such as bosons, fermions and the indistinguishability of topological singularities, as well as the Pauli exclusion principle, which are all deduced directly from the application of the second partial equation of Newton to several localized topological singularities.
+- the black holes, static solutions of Newton's second partial equation in the presence of macroscopic vacancies in the lattice when $\tau_0 > 1$,

+- the neutron or pulsar stars, static solutions of Newton's second partial equation in the presence of macroscopic interstitial clusters in the lattice,

+- the weak interaction force between the edge dislocation loops and the twist disclination loops, which is also a consequence of Newton's second partial equation,

+- the quantum physics, the wave functions, the Schrödinger wave equation, and the notion of spin, which are consequences of Newton's second partial equation in the dynamic case of gravitational perturbations associated with localized topological singularities of the cosmological lattice, when these have an energy density or rotation charge density that is above a certain critical value.
+This critical value of the energy density or of the rotation charge density then becomes an extremely important quantity since it actually corresponds to a quantitative value which defines the famous quantum decoherence limit, i.e. the limit of passage between a classical behaviour and a quantum behaviour of a topological singularity,

+- the photons, quanta of the transverse solution of circular polarization of the Newton equation,

+- the pure and hard quantum concepts, such as bosons, fermions and the indistinguishability of topological singularities, as well as the Pauli exclusion principle, which are all deduced directly from the application of the second partial equation of Newton to several localized topological singularities.